The ULTIMATE guide to Hoi An tailors (with prices)

 I split my time in Vietnam between two places, one closer to the Ancient Town for easy access to the tailors, and then a few days at a dreamy eco-resort away from the chaos at the end.

-9.7/10 on booking.com from 160+ reviews
+9.4/10 on booking.com from 1600+ reviews

-This brand new 5* hotel is perfect if you want to be close to the old town, it’s only a 15-20 minute walk to many of the tailors I’ve mentioned as well as the Hoi An clothing market tailors.
+This 5* hotel is perfect if you want to be close to the old town, it’s only a 15-20 minute walk to many of the tailors I’ve mentioned as well as the Hoi An clothing market tailors.
 If you catch a Grab or use one of the free bikes you can be there in a matter of minutes.

-It is incredibly good value too, you can get rooms here from as low as $40USD!
+It is incredibly good value too, you can get rooms here from as low as $35USD!
 Beautiful interiors, comfortable beds, two swimming pools, breakfast included, very helpful staff, honestly this was the perfect place for our time exploring Hoi An.

 Silk Sense River Resort